lookfirst/systemjs-seed/README.md

 Thankfully, after a long wait for the technology to catch up and a lot of blood sweat and tears, this project is alive.

+If you like the project, please star / watch it to show your support!

 ## Features

 Based heavily off the *excellent* [angular-systemjs-seed](https://github.com/Swimlane/angular-systemjs-seed) project.